bankfrick/webapi-docs/source/includes/_instanttransactions.md

 Body: see full specifications
 ```

-## Create Rule
+## Create Rules

-A new rule can be created to notify about selected events for a given customer.
+New rules can be created to notify about selected events for given accounts.
+One rule will be created for each listed account.

 > Request